National Food Safety Standard

 foodborne illnesses linked to poor handling of food in certain food service, retail and catering food businesses.

 The standard introduces three food safety management tools for businesses that handle unpackaged, potentially hazardous, ready-to-eat foods.
-The three tools include:

-- Requirement to appoint a qualified food safety supervisor
+- Appoint a qualified food safety supervisor

-- Requirement to show that your food is safe
+- Show that your food is safe.